minuscorp/swift-typed-throws/SE-XXX Typed throws.md

 catch { ... }
 ```

-This unbalanced behaviour comming from the same reserved word can induce confusion when writing down different specific and general catch clauses, having to declare error by themselves in one case and not in the other.
+This inconsistency can induce confusion when writing down different specific and general catch clauses, having to declare `error` on your own in one case and omitting it in the other.

 For this reason, we propose to simplify specific `catch` clauses to avoid the learning curve from a `catch`-all paradigm to a more enxhaustive one.

-The grammar is composed by the following:
+Some examples for demonstration:

 ```swift
 catch ErrorType { /* error is ErrorType */ }
 ```

-This comes handy with `class` and `struct` error types, but shines its best with `enum` types.
+This comes in handy with `class` and `struct` error types, but most of all with `enum` types.

 ```swift
 enum SomeErrors: Error { case foo, bar, baz }